The divorce glossary

 AOS (Acknowledge of Service)

-This is a legal form that will be sent to the ‘Respondent’ after divorce / dissolution proceedings have started.
-It’s a short form that will ask a series of questions, including if the person receiving the form agrees to the divorce / dissolution or not.
+This is a legal form that will be sent to the ‘Respondent’ after divorce/dissolution proceedings have started.
+It’s a short form that will ask a series of questions, including whether the person receiving the form agrees to the divorce/dissolution or not.

 Arbitration